taislin/frogz/README.md

 ---

-## 📬 The Anti-Mailbox: Private, Ephemeral, E2E Encrypted Inbox
+## 📬 The FrogPost: Private, Ephemeral, E2E Encrypted Inbox

-**The Anti-Mailbox** is a revolutionary way to receive anonymous, one-way messages without compromising privacy or relying on email.
+**The FrogPost** is a revolutionary way to receive anonymous, one-way messages without compromising privacy or relying on email.
 It's an end-to-end encrypted message drop where messages self-destruct after a set period.

-### Key Anti-Mailbox Features:
+### Key FrogPost Features:

 -   **End-to-End Encrypted (E2EE):** Messages are encrypted in the sender's browser and can only be decrypted by the inbox owner's password-derived private key.
 Your server never sees plaintext messages or private keys.
 -   **Absolute Sender Anonymity:** No IP logging, no cookies, no personal information collected from senders.